 The ocean can be a welcoming place to swim, but it is also an unpredictable environment that can be dangerous.
 Taking the proper precautions and following some basic safety guidelines is essential for anyone who wants to enjoy swimming in the sea.

 First and foremost, research your destination before you get there.
 Knowing about any potential hazards such as rip currents or hidden rocks can help you avoid them when in the water.
-Additionally, make sure to pay attention to posted signs on beaches which may give important safety tips regarding tides and other conditions of the area you plan on swimming at.
+Additionally, make sure to pay attention to posted signs on beaches which may give important safety tips regarding tides and other conditions of the area you plan on swimming.

 When ready for a dip in the ocean, choose appropriate clothing for yourself or others involved in your party including rash guards and wetsuits if necessary for protection from jellyfish stings or sunburns.
 Also, if available equip yourself with flotation devices such as life vests that offer protection against strong waves or other aquatic dangers while still allowing freedom of movement through the water.